ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 ## inline and virtual

 Using *inline* and *virtual* for the same member function does make sense. virtual function is a member function.
 When calling virtual function by a base class pointer or reference, late binding applies.
-But for a known object, function call can be resolved at ompile time, *inline* makes sense here.
+But for a known object, function call can be resolved at compile time, *inline* makes sense here.
 Remember that *inline* is just a hint to compiler, it is up to compiler to decide inline it or not.

 ## auto_ptr